Mediterraneo Part II

 In the third part of the "Journey for Life" I sail a 3,70 m (12ft) dinghy.
 It's a Zef, built in France in 1966.
 I bought this boat in a derelict state in Belgium for 200 Euros and restored it completely.
 It was with the same type of boat that I made my first sailing trips in the 80's, when I sailed from the Greek islands of Patmos to Kos and from Genoa to Barcelona with the first "Omen".
 For this nostalgic reason I chose to tackle the third part of my voyage again with a Zef.

 The big advantage of such a small boat compared to its slightly bigger predecessors (Drascombe Longboat and Seascape 18) is that I can pull the boat out of the water on most any beach.
-Thus I am very independent from ports and it also means added safety.
+Thus I am very independent from ports which also means added safety.

 Length: 3,70 m